zwerdlds/GlyphMosaic/readme.md

 ## What is GlyphMosaic?
 GlyphMosaic is a graphic design program which re-creates images using glyphs.
 In essence, it is supplied a bitmap (source image) and a body of text.
 With additional parameters, it uses the color values in the source image to place glyphs from the text.

-# TODO
-    - Set window's selected pane enum in default document when loaded
-    - Limit specified region map image to source image size
+For additional information on the technical system layout, please read the [design documentation](Documentation).

+## Todo:
+- Context diagram
+- Finish scrubbing the arch doc
-    - Implement COW for document properties
+- Build process for documentation
-    - Move preview rendering to gui
-    - Sub-image preview rendering
+- Logo
+- Diagram fixups